 Marriott Bonvoy Points is usually the best choice

-Even if you don’t stay at hotels all that often and don’t spend too much on the room rate, it’s still usually better crediting the stay to Marriott Bonvoy rather than directly to a frequent flyer program.
+Even if you don’t stay at hotels all that often and don’t spend too much on the room rate, it’s still usually better to credit the stay to Marriott Bonvoy rather than directly to a frequent flyer program.

-This is because Marriott Bonvoy points are more flexible, plus you can transfer it to most frequent flyer programs at a higher rate than earning those miles directly from hotel stays.
+This is because Marriott Bonvoy points are more flexible, plus you can transfer them to more frequent flyer programs at a higher rate than earning those miles directly from hotel stays.

 If you spent about US$1,000 a year on room charges, you’d expect to earn: